The Arabic gum that we provide meets all the

 a product of the highest quality and purity.

-Now, The Green Labs LLC is pleased to offer the best selection of Organic Gum Arabic processed in our industrial plant in Sudan.
+The Green Labs LLC offers the best Organic Arabic Gum cultivated and manufactured in our industrial plant in Sudan.

 - Williams, P.A., Phillips, G.O., 2000.
 Gum Arabic.
 In: Phillips, Williams, P.A.
 (Eds.), Handbook of Hydrocolloids.
 CRC Press, Boca Raton, FL, pp. 155–168.